 Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2019.

-There's no doubt that Amazon is a fantastic place to shop when it comes to convenience, and no matter what you're looking to get your hands on, there's very little you can't find in its inventory.
+There's no doubt that Amazon is a fantastic place to shop when it comes to audio products such as headphones.
+No matter what kind you're looking to get your hands on, there's very little you can't find in its inventory.

-The only problem is, there is a lot to choose from, and sometimes it's hard to sort the wheat from the chaff.
+The only problem is, there is a lot of headphones to choose from, and sometimes it's hard to sort the wheat from the chaff.

-Thankfully, some of our best-rated headphones are available directly from the online retailer, and if you're a Prime member, most of them can be ordered today and be on, in or over your ears tomorrow... and usually with a competitive price to boot.
+Thankfully, some of our best-rated headphones are available directly from the online retailer, and if you're a Prime member, most of them can be ordered today and be on, in or over your ears tomorrow... and at a competitive price to boot.

 Sony’s flagship noise-cancellers have been on the receiving end of five star reviews for several years, and now in their third generation, they’ve done it again.
 They carry over all that we loved from the XM2s, including their comfy design and the Atmospheric Pressure Optimiser, but add in better noise cancelling and new analogue amplification, to produce a more spacious, more detailed sound.